-15) Subject to the approval of the National Archives and Records Administration (44 U.S.C.
-2101, et seq.), CBP will limit on-line access to PNR data to authorized CBP users [6] for a period of seven (7) days, after which the number of officers authorized to access the PNR data will be even further limited for a period of three years and 6 months (3.5 years) from the date the data is accessed from the air carrier's reservation system.
+U.S.C.
+2101, et seq.), CBP will limit on-line access to PNR data to authorized CBP users6 for a period of seven (7) days, after which the number of officers authorized to access the PNR data will be even further limited for a period of three years and 6 months (3.5 years) from the date the data is accessed (or received) from the air carrier's reservation system.
 After 3.5 years, PNR data that has not been manually accessed during that period of time, will be destroyed.
-PNR data that has been manually accessed during the initial 3.5 year period will be transferred by CBP to a deleted record file, [7] where it will remain for a
+PNR data that has been manually accessed during the initial 3.5 year period will be transferred by CBP to a deleted record file,7 paragraph 35 hereof, CBP will make every effort to limit the release of "sensitive" PNR data, consistent with U.S. law.

-[5] In the event that the air carriers agree to push the PNR data to CBP, the agency will engage in discussions with the air carriers regarding the possibility of pushing PNR data at periodic intervals between 72 hours before departure of the flight from a foreign point and the flight's arrival in the United States, or within 72 hours before the departure of the flight from the United States, as applicable.
+5 In the event that the air carriers agree to push the PNR data to CBP, the agency will engage in discussions with the air carriers regarding the possibility of pushing PNR data at periodic intervals between 72 hours before departure of the flight from a foreign point and the flight's arrival in the United States, or within 72 hours before the departure of the flight from the United States, as applicable.
 CBP seeks to utilize a method of pushing the necessary PNR data that meets the agency's needs for effective risk assessment, while minimizing the economic impact upon air carriers.